 What is SAAB?

-The Student Academic Affairs Board (SAAB) of Lewis & Clark College is a very unique body, possibly the only of its kind on an American college campus.
-SAAB is composed of one student representative from every academic department.
+The Student Academic Affairs Board (SAAB) of Lewis & Clark College is a very unique body.
+SAAB is composed of at least one student representative from every academic department.
 The Board meets weekly to discuss issues of academic concern to the student body: curriculum matters, the academic calendar, senior capstone experiences, faculty retention, general education requirements, etc.

-As a part of LC’s student government, SAAB submits and procures recommendations to and from faculty and administrative boards regarding the aforementioned issues.
-The chair of SAAB, acting as Vice President for Student Academic Affairs, holds positions on the Curriculum Committee, Board of Trustees, and the Student Executive Council, thus acting as a liaison between students, faculty, and administration.
+The Chair of SAAB, acting as Vice President for Student Academic Affairs, holds positions on the Curriculum Committee, Board of Trustees, and the Student Executive Council, thus acting as a liaison between students, faculty, and administration.
 In addition, Board members engage their departments in dialogue on current issues and communicate these discussions to SAAB.

 SAAB was created on February 22, 1982, by a vote of the student body.
 The student council felt that SAAB would foster more student-faculty interaction, inspire students to become more actively involved in their education, and promote student initiated independent projects.
 Students, faculty, and staff helped to make SAAB beneficial to all.